 Robert joined Watsi on April 7th, 2014.
 Seven years ago, Robert joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Robert's most recent donation traveled 8,300 miles to support Ruth, a sweet two-year-old girl from Haiti, to fund surgery that will heal her heart condition.
+Robert's most recent donation traveled 8,700 miles to support Ruth, a sweet two-year-old girl from Haiti, to fund surgery that will heal her heart condition.

 Robert has funded healthcare for 99 patients in 12 countries.